 Who Gets Migraines?

 Women are three times more likely to have migraines than men.
-If you have a close relative with migraines, you are much more likely to have migraines, too.
+If you have a close relative with migraines, you are much more likely to have them, too.
 Experts believe migraines may be related to mutations in genes that affect certain areas of the brain.
-Migraine is also more common among people who have epilepsy, depression, asthma, anxiety, stroke, and some other neurologic and hereditary disorders.
+Migraines are also more common among people who have epilepsy, depression, asthma, anxiety, stroke, and some other neurologic and hereditary disorders.

 Migraines in Children